Menu

 Join author and educator Lauren MacLean for an engaging online webinar: Me and My Sit Spot.
 In this author talk, Lauren will read her book and share the story behind it, highlighting the importance of Sit Spots in fostering self-regulation, inclusion, and social-emotional learning.
 She’ll offer practical strategies for introducing and scaffolding Sit Spots in the classroom, with a focus on comfort, respect, and accessibility for all learners.
 The session will also explore how to weave curriculum connections and nature journaling into outdoor routines, helping students build deeper relationships with nature and with themselves.

-"Seeing Ourselves in Nature" with Jessica Fong
+PAST SESSION: "Seeing Ourselves in Nature" with Jessica Fong

 Monday, November 17th from 7PM - 8PM (EST) [1hr]